 (a) The objects for which the Company is formed are:

-to provide relief to Recipients who are in need or suffering hardship or distress; and
+to provide relief to Recipients who are in need or suffering hardship or distress;

+to provide relief to people in the broader creative arts industry who are in need or suffering hardship or distress arising from an extraordinary event or circumstances; and

-to do all things as are necessary, incidental and conducive to the attainment of the above object.
+to do all things as are necessary, incidental and conducive to the attainment of the above objects.

 3. DEFINED TERMS